-Notwithstanding, as at 30 June 2019, in preparing these financial statements, NMH recognises it has an obligation to address any historical non-compliance under the MOU and has made estimates and assumptions to determine a potential liability based on its own review of payroll processes which identified instances of non-compliance with the Holidays Act and the requirements of the MOU.
-This was based on selecting a sample of current and former employees; making a number of early assumptions; calculating an indicative liability for those current and former employees; and extrapolating the result.
+As a result, as at 30 June 2020, in preparing these financial statements, NMH recognises it has an obligation to address any historical non-compliance under the MOU.
+The DHB has made estimates and assumptions to determine a potential liability based on its review of payroll processes for instances of non-compliance with the Act and against the requirements of the MOU.